kevoreilly/CAPEv2/docs/book/src/installation/guest/saving.rst

 list displayed with the "qemu-system-i386 -cpu help" command (SandyBridge, Haswell, etc).

-Now test your virtual machine, if everything works prepare it for snapshotting while running Cuckoo's agent.
+Now test your virtual machine, if everything works prepare it for snapshotting while running CAPE's agent.
 This means the virtual machine needs to be running while you are taking the snapshot.
 Then you can shut it down.
 You can finally take a snapshot with the following command::